History of Paraguay: Stroessner

-As one of the few officers who had remained loyal to Moríñigo, Stroessner became a formidable player once he entered the higher echelons of the armed forces.
-On 4 May 1954, Alfredo Stroessner enacted a coup d'état against then-President Federico Chaves.
-Fierce resistance by police left almost fifty dead.
+As one of the few officers who had remained loyal to Morínigo during the civil war, Alfredo Stroessner became a formidable player after the conflict, given that most of the country's officer corps had defected to the rebels during the conflict.
+On 4 May 1954, Stroessner enacted a coup d'état against then-President Chaves.
+Fierce resistance by the police left almost fifty dead.

+Over time, Stroessner built a harshly repressive government, designed to keep all possible opposing forces from politics, including Liberals, Febreristas, and, crucially, the country's few communists.
+Beyond the financial and technical support he received from the United States – which supported his anti-communist struggle, given the context of the Cold War – Stroessner's dictatorship was characterized by corruption and the distribution of favors among what was known as "the trilogy": the government, the Colorado Party and the armed forces.
+Smuggling – geographically favoured by Paraguay's location between Brazil, Argentina and Bolivia – became one of the main sources of income, from alcohol and drugs to cars and exotic animals.
+Some estimate that the volume of smuggling was three times the official export figure, and Stroessner used some of that money, as well as slices of major infrastructure works and the delivery of land, to buy the loyalty of his officers, many of whom amassed huge fortunes and large estates.
+Most Latin American dictatorships of the era regularly instituted extrajudicial killings of their enemies; Paraguay, which participated in Operation Condor, was no different.

 Brazil's financing of the US$19 billion Itaipú Dam on the Paraná River between Paraguay and Brazil had far-reaching consequences for Paraguay; it had no means of contributing financially to the construction, but its cooperation, including controversial concessions regarding ownership of the construction site and the rates for which Paraguay agreed to sell its share of the electricity, was essential.
 Itaipú gave Paraguay's economy a new source of wealth.
 The construction produced a tremendous economic boom, as thousands of Paraguayans who had never before held a regular job went to work on the enormous dam.
 From 1973 (when construction began) until 1982 (when it ended), gross domestic product grew more than 8% annually, double the rate for the previous decade and higher than growth rates in most other Latin American countries.
 Foreign exchange earnings from electricity sales to Brazil soared, and the newly employed Paraguayan workforce stimulated domestic demand, bringing about a rapid expansion in the agricultural sector.

-Beyond the financial support he received from the United States – which supported his anti-communist struggle –, Stroessner's dictatorship was characterized by corruption and the distribution of favors among what was known as "the trilogy": the government, the Colorado Party and the armed forces.
-Smuggling – geographically favoured by Paraguay's location between Brazil, Argentina and Bolivia – became one of the main sources of income, from alcohol and drugs to cars and exotic animals.
-Some estimate that the volume of smuggling was three times the official export figure, and Stroessner used some of that money, as well as slices of major infrastructure works and the delivery of land, to buy the loyalty of his officers, many of whom amassed huge fortunes and large estates.